Syphilis is a sexually transmitted infection caused by a bacteria.

 Many people with syphilis will not notice any symptoms either at the time of infection or later.

 The first stage (primary syphilis)

-Ten days to three months after infection, a small, painless sore or ulcer will appear on the part of your body where the infection was transmitted.
-This is typically on the penis, vagina, anus, rectum, tongue or lips.
+Ten days to 3 months after infection, a small, painless sore or ulcer will appear on the part of your body where the infection was transmitted.
+This is typically on either the:

 Most people only have one sore, but some people have more.

-The sore will then disappear within two to six weeks and, if the condition is not treated, syphilis will move into its second stage.
+The sore will then disappear within 2 to 6 weeks.
+If the condition is not treated, syphilis will move into its second stage.